Alvaro de Loyola Furtado: Post-military

-Instituto Vasco da Gama
+Literary career

 At the Instituto Vasco da Gama, he wrote articles that led the Governor General Vassalo e Silva to reinstate to the comunidades full ownership rights and abolish rents (foro).
 Later, he resigned from the Instituto in protest against the Governor's interference in cultural institutions.
 The Portuguese administration had marked him as a member of the Margao Group of Autonomists and anti-Salazarists.

-Scholar
+Personal life

 Loyola Furtado spoke fluent English, Portuguese, Konkani and Latin.
 He wrote various papers, mostly in Portuguese.
 Os Primordios de Inprensa e do Jornalismo em Goa e no Resto da índia was an essay on the history of printing and journalism in India.
 O Diréito de Propriedade Rústica nas Comunidades Aldeanas was a treatise on the Communidades (Ganvkaar) system in Goa and an advocacy of its continuance.

-Role in Goa's Liberation Movement
+Role in Goa's liberation movement

-Loyola Furtado was a Goan patriot.
+Furtado was a patriot for Goa.
 He advocated autonomy for the Portuguese colonies in India.
 When India's independence was declared, the movement for Goa's freedom gained momentum.
 In July 1946, he took part in a public meeting that openly petitioned the Salazar administration to grant autonomy to the Estado da India.
 The meeting was presided by his grandfather, José Inácio de Loyola.
 Laxmikant Bhembre proposed a committee to pursue autonomy.
 Loyola Furtado was one of the members of this committee.
 However their efforts did not move Salazar.